Space

 Star chart of Corona Borealis, stars in black on white, with red circle indicating location of star TCrB.

-Star chart of Corona Borealis with red circle indicating location of star T CrB.
+Star chart of Corona Borealis with red circle indicating location of star T CrB, or Blaze Star.
 Image via IAU/ Wikipedia (CC BY-SA 4.0).

 Recurring novae are rare

 As a matter of fact, this recurring nova is only one of five in our galaxy.
-This happens because T CrB is a binary system with a white dwarf and red giant.
+This happens because Blaze Star is really two stars.
+It’s a binary system with a white dwarf and red giant.
 The stars are close enough that as the red giant becomes unstable from its increasing temperature and pressure and begins ejecting its outer layers, the white dwarf collects that matter onto its surface.
-The shallow, dense atmosphere of the white dwarf eventually heats enough to cause a runaway thermonuclear reaction – which produces the nova we see from Earth.
+The shallow, dense atmosphere of the white dwarf eventually heats enough to cause a runaway thermonuclear reaction, which produces the nova we see from Earth.

-Bottom line: A recurring nova in Corona Borealis – T CrB – will probably appear as a “new star” and brighten enough to see with the unaided eye sometime in 2024.
+Bottom line: A recurring nova in Corona Borealis – Blaze Star – will probably appear as a “new star” and brighten enough to see with the unaided eye sometime in 2024.

 Via NASA